Topics on this page:

 The goal of the program is to encourage high school graduates to pursue aviation related degrees that will benefit the FAA and aviation as a whole.
 A number of those pursuing a career as an air traffic controller will not be eligible for employment for various reasons including not passing the prerequisite Air Traffic Skills and Training (ATSAT) test, an aptitude test given to candidates with no previous air traffic control experience.
 All students should carefully consider a degree that provides them qualifications for other aviation related careers.

-> The FAA has agreements with 36 institutions across the country that have included curriculum that we consider the fundamentals of aviation within their degree programs.
+The FAA has agreements with over 30 institutions across the country that have included curriculum that we consider the fundamentals of aviation within their degree programs.
 The fundamentals include basic information such as aircraft characteristics, weather; airspace; teamwork in aviation, navigation including charts, and search and rescue just to name a few.
 The degree programs contain much more aviation related material than we require.

-> Each school submits degrees to be part of the program.
+Each school submits degrees to be part of the program.
 Currently, the institutions offer:

 - 15 different Associates

 A complete list can be found at AT-CTI Schools.

 For More Information

 For questions related to the AT-CTI Program, see AT-CTI Frequently Asked Questions.

 For more information about career opportunities with the FAA, please visit the jobs page.